CRC - MEP © Copyright 2013 Jim Wei, All Rights Reserved

 - Local authorities: responsible for the supervision of new chemical substance management within its own administrative regions; including tracking management of the notified new chemical substances and supervision on risk control measures and administrative requirements specified on the certificate issued by the MEP, etc. (ChemLinked News)

-- Testing institutes: responsible for carrying out physic-chemical, toxicological, eco-toxicological tests required of China NCSN (China REACH); both the Chinese domestic and overseas institutes can produce data for China NCSN (China REACH) with some qualification conditions.
-However, some of the eco-toxicity tests need to be conducted on Chinese test organisms in accredited MEP-approved Chinese laboratories (so far 13 in total).
+- Testing institutes: responsible for carrying out physic-chemical, toxicological, eco-toxicological tests required of China NCSN (China REACH); both the Chinese domestic and overseas institutes can produce data for China NCSN with some qualification conditions.
+However, some of the eco-toxicity tests need to be conducted on Chinese test organisms in accredited MEP-approved Chinese laboratories (13 institutes in total).

 - Notifiers: new substance manufacturers or importers in China mainland, and non-Chinese companies exporting new chemical substance to China (hereafter referred to as “non-Chinese exporters”)